team178/team178.github.io/raffle/index.md

 layout: raffle-meter
 published: true
 ---
-#####Notice to Team Members!!
+##### Notice to Team Members!!
 Books are due at the Full Team Meeting on December 2nd!

-##Our biggest fundraiser of the year!
+# Our biggest fundraiser of the year!

 The annual raffle for 2015 is currently underway!
 Hurry and buy a raffle ticket before the drawing on December 10th, 2015.

-###Price: $5 each.
+### Price: $5 each.

-Get in touch with your local Enforcer to purchase a ticket!
+Talk to any Enforcer to purchase a ticket!
+We will be at events in venues like George's Pizza and Naples Pizza in Farmington and Fitzgeralds Foods of Simsbury!
+Check our [Team Calendar](/calendar) for future event times and dates.

-Not local?
+##### Not local?
 Email us at <ContactUs@farmingtonrobotics.org>

 ###Prizes this year:
 >__1st Prize:__ [Apple iPad Air 2](http://www.apple.com/ipad-air-2) Wifi with 64GB RAM, Apple Care and Smart Case